If I wasn’t a lawyer, I’d be a journalist or historian.

 Cemeteries and graves are important as both social and aesthetic elements of a community and they tell an important part of its story.
 Sometimes they are the only record of a group or settlement.
 Cemeteries therefore are commemorative landscapes of memory and history.
 Graves and monuments are part of the overall landscape of the cemetery and are important as individual sites of personal and family remembrance.
 They can demonstrate many aspects of a community’s heritage including the development of an area, the genealogical and religious make up of the community, the original natural environment, the landscape design and botanical elements of cemetery design and even technical developments in areas such as ironwork and monumental mason’s skills.
 Historic SA Graves and Cemeteries

-I read headstone inscriptions to learn about families, names, ancestors and heirs, a family lineage, who married who and so forth.
+Reading headstone inscriptions means learning about families, names, ancestors and heirs, a family lineage, who married who and so forth.

 One thing that bothered me was the neglect of certain graves.
 Old, yes.
 Perhaps forgotten.
 Some appear to be abandoned, some almost not abandoned and some almost abandoned.

 Before I touch on some of the neglected graves, some of these older ones are worth a look.

 A large tombstone this one with a symbolic angel on cross.
 What does the angel mean?
 According to gravestone and headstone symbolism the angel is the agent of God, the guardian of the dead, the guide to heaven, symbolizing spirituality.